ShaunF777/My-JavaScript-learning/README.md

    git clone git@github.com:ShaunF777/My-JavaScript_learning.git
    cd repo-name

-2. **Install eslint dependencies**:
+2. **Install ESLint dependencies**:
     ```sh
     npm install eslint --save-dev
     npm install eslint-plugin-jsdoc --save-dev

 3. **Create or update .eslintrc.json in your project root**:
-    NOTE: This configuration should enhance your workflow by ensuring your JSDoc comments are aligned and your types are consistent.
+    NOTE: This configuration should enhance your workflow by ensuring your JSDoc comments are aligned, and your types are consistent.
     ```sh
     {
     "plugins": ["jsdoc"],